- Date. October 15–16, 2020.

 - If you do use Clio, bring your problems.
-Clio developers will be on hand to do the hardest thing I can imagine: watch people use their product.
+Clio developers will be on hand to do the hardest thing we can imagine doing: watching people use their product.
 They can help you solve problems on the spot, but they are also looking for opportunities to cure users’ pain points.
-By the end of the two-day conference, Jack will probably announce updates the team has made during the conference in response to feedback.
+By the end of the two-day conference, Jack will probably announce updates the team has made during the conference in response to user feedback.

 - Go to the after-hours events.
-The optional Clio After Dark events are awesome.
-Look for details when you check in so you don’t miss out.
+The optional Clio after-hours events are always great fun.
+Look for details when you register or check in so you don’t miss out.
 At least one is included with your ticket, and the optional events have been worth the extra cost.

 - Grab a hangover kit in the morning.
-Speaking of after hours, Clio throws excellent parties after the sessions are done for the day.
-Plan to go out and stay out.
+Clio throws excellent parties, so plan to go out and stay out.
 To help you freshen up in the morning, there will be hangover kits.